-Legal risks are thoroughly and individually analysed by the Parent Company and Group companies.
+Legal risks are thoroughly analysed by the Parent Company and Group companies.
 Provisions are made to the Allowances for risks and charges when there are legal obligations for which it is probable that funds will be disbursed and where the amount of the disbursement may be reliably estimated.

-During the first three months of 2013, no new significant legal procedures were commenced that could lead to significant risks and there were no important developments with respect to those underway.
+During the first six months of 2013, no new significant legal procedures were commenced and there were no important developments with respect to those underway.
 Reference should therefore be made to the Notes to the 2012 Financial Statements for a detailed description of litigation regarding anatocism, investment services and other significant proceedings and litigation.